 - Reduce non-climate stressors to help fish, wildlife, plants, and ecosystems adapt to a changing climate.

-These goals are excerpted from the report National Fish, Wildlife, and Plants Climate Adaptation Strategy, Chapter 3.
+These goals are excerpted from the report National Fish, Wildlife, and Plants Climate Adaptation Strategy (PDF), Chapter 3.

 Developing and providing access to the relevant information and tools needed to meet these goals are among the greatest ongoing challenges in protecting and enhancing the resilience of ecosystems.
 Efforts are underway to collect information on the changes that are happening and that will occur in the future, and to integrate the data into research and analysis that supports our understanding of possible outcomes for ecosystems.